websanco/liferay-learn/docs/dxp/latest/en/liferay-internals/extending-liferay/customizing-jsps/customizing-jsps-with-dynamic-includes.md

    ![Add the N3Q3 Baker Portlet to a Site page.](./customizing-jsps-with-dynamic-includes/images/01.png)

-   Note, the first two lines come from the N3Q3 Baker Portlet but the third line comes from the N3Q3 Able module's dynamic include.
+   Note, the first two lines come from the N3Q3 Baker Portlet but the third line is injected from N3Q3 Able module's dynamic include.

 ## Implement the Dynamic Include